elastic/observability-docs/README.md

 After your PR is merged, we recommend using the [backport tool](https://github.com/sqren/backport) to easily open backport PRs:
 `npx backport`.
 Alternatively, ping **[@obs-docs](https://github.com/orgs/elastic/teams/obs-docs)** and we'd be happy to handle the backport process for you.

+## Conditions of use

+This documentation may only be published on http://www.elastic.co.
+It cannot be published in any other form or on any other website without explicit permission.